dhelonious/mastodon-snap/README.md

 - [Fedi.Directory](https://fedi.directory/) can help you find interesting accounts to follow.
 - [FediDB](https://fedidb.com/) provides statistics on the Fediverse.
 - [FediBuzz Relay](https://relay.fedi.buzz/) can be used to follow hashtags on other instances.
+- [Mastodon Starter Pack Directory](https://fedidevs.com/starter-packs/) provides community starter packs for Mastodon and the Fediverse.
-- [delightful activitypub development](https://delightful.coding.social/delightful_activitypub_development/) is a curated list of software for the Fediverse
+- [delightful activitypub development](https://delightful.coding.social/delightful_activitypub_development/) is a curated list of software for the Fediverse.